Learn your brand’s core emotion so that you can connect with more clients & build a business that’s true to you.

 Throughout my time as a student, recent college graduate, and now business owner, I’ve met some incredible ladies who all have influenced me.
 Whether they were my intern advisor directly, or I’ve watched them grow their business through Instagram + social media, they all have such inspiring stories.

-So, in the interest of sharing knowledge, today I asked 13 of my favorite creative women entrepreneurs to give their advice on branding, running a business & creating every day.
 Their feedback was incredible, so make sure to read on for all of the great advice.
 And check out their sites/businesses if you’re never heard of them!

 This post is a bonus to my #MoreThanALogo series.
 In that, I shared 4 separate posts about branding your business in a purposeful and cohesive way.
 Outside of your logo there are so many elements to your visual identity that work together to create a full brand.
 While those were chalk-full of actionable tips, sometimes it’s nice to just be inspired!
 That’s where I enlisted the help of 13 creative entrepreneurs who are doing branding right.
 Read below to get inspired!